 After using the device for eight years, the researchers found it may have helped Harbisson make new connections between the auditory and visual areas of his brain.

 Oncologists have already managed to put some cancers into remission with CAR-T therapy.
-It works by harvesting a patient's T cells (a type of white blood cell), adding a receptor outward that targets their cancer, and sending them back into the body.
-Because the redesigned cells replicate on their own, they could theoretically provide long-term protection against that type of cancer, preventing future recurrences.
+It works by harvesting a patient's T cells (a type of white blood cell), adding a receptor outward that targets their cancer, and feeding them back into the body.
+Since the redesigned cells replicate on their own, they could theoretically provide long-term protection against that type of cancer, preventing future recurrences.
 A kind of antibody.